 Dad wasn’t really a sporty person, but he was very proud when I signed for Bristol Rovers and Liverpool [who Nick is pictured playing for below].
 He kept a scrapbook of all the games I played in, which I still look through today.

-To me it’s so important that the football family also comes together to help stop prostate cancer being a killer.
-Football is a worldwide language with millions of followers so every club should be involved at all levels in my opinion.
+To me it’s so important that the football family comes together to help stop prostate cancer being a killer.
+Football is a worldwide language with millions of followers, so clubs can really play their part in spreading the message.
+Many managers have worn the Prostate Cancer UK ’Man of Men’ pin badge from the Premier League and EFL across the grassroots game.
+It’s an incredibly powerful way of showing your support.

 I wear my ‘Man of Men’ pin badge with great pride as it reminds me of my dad and the brave struggle he fought against prostate cancer.
 I know that because I have a family history of prostate cancer down both lines, that that puts me at a higher risk.
-So I’ve recently had a PSA test done by my doctor, which fortunately came back all clear.
+So I’ve seen my doctor and its important that men wise up and follow suit.

 My mum, Mary, brother Martyn and son William [pictured above as a child with Dennis] and all our close friends and family are all very supportive of my fundraising efforts.
 As a family we’ve pulled together to honour my dad’s memory.
 I hope that the money I raise will go towards research to find a cure for prostate cancer.